 The Kennedy Krieger Institute’s doctoral training program in health service psychology has been a leader in the field of behavioral and pediatric psychology for more than two decades.
 Since its inception in 1977, it has become one of the most prominent training programs in psychology as it relates to developmental disabilities and pediatric problems.
 Kennedy Krieger’s Departments of Behavioral Psychology and Neuropsychology are committed to providing a training environment that facilitates the development of future leaders in the field.
 The doctoral internship program provides training in applied behavior analysis, developmental disabilities, behavioral pediatrics, pediatric neuropsychology, and family therapy.
 Learn more.

-The Department of Behavioral Psychology provides assessment and treatment services for a variety of pediatric populations and their families and offers training program at several educational levels.
-The programs provide training in applied behavior analysis, developmental disabilities, behavioral pediatrics, and family therapy.
-The philosophy of our post-doctoral program is to prepare fellows to function not only as psychologists in a variety of settings, but also as members of a multidisciplinary team providing health related services to children and their families.
-Training occurs through supervised experiences in inpatient hospital units and outpatient clinics.
-Fellows completing our program are well qualified to enter clinical, medical, or academic settings.
+The Department of Behavioral Psychology provides a wide variety of assessment and treatment services for diverse pediatric populations and their families.
+The philosophy of our post-doctoral fellowship program is to prepare fellows to function independently in a variety of settings, also in addition to working as members of multidisciplinary teams providing health related services to children and their families.
+Our postdoctoral fellowship provides training in empirical research, applied behavior analysis, developmental disabilities, behavioral pediatrics, individual therapy, and family therapy, depending on the training track.
+Training occurs through supervised experiences, and postdoctoral fellows completing our program are well qualified to enter clinical, medical, or academic settings.
 Learn more.